vvanwedd/heritagevisualisation/source/examples.rst

     <img src="_static/images/samples_egyptiancoffin.jpg" style="height:300px !important;">

 Detail on the Egyptian coffin (outer box) of Butehamun (10th-9th c.
-BCE) depicting Bes and the 'solar cat' (© Art and History Museum: `E.5288 <https://www.carmentis.be:443/eMP/eMuseumPlus?service=ExternalInterface&module=collection&objectId=81297&viewType=detailView>`_)
+BCE) depicting Bes and the 'solar cat' (© EES project Art and History Museum: `E.5288 <https://www.carmentis.be:443/eMP/eMuseumPlus?service=ExternalInterface&module=collection&objectId=81297&viewType=detailView>`_)

 .. rubric:: What
 Static compilation: Combination of renderings presenting the abilities of multispectral multi-light reflectance datasets.
 The surface integrity of this polychromic coffin is greatly affected/damaged and layers of original deteriorated varnish obscure the original design of the depictions.
 The RGB color renderings are on the left alternated with a texture less ‘shaded’ rendering which reveals the current surface condition of the paint and underlying gypsum layers.
 More to the right, an infrared rendering (based on the spectral albedo values obtained in the IR, 850nm) provides better insights on the polychromic depictions.